-7. Center the radiation icon artwork in the background shape if necessary, then choose Object>Lock>Selection.
+7. Lock the radiation artwork group.

+You can use the Layers panel lock icon, or choose Object>Lock>Selection.
 This step protects the completed icon artwork from inadvertently being changed while you work on the rest of this project.

 If you drag from the inside out, the Info panel shows an angle of 150°.
 This provides the same information, because 180° - your goal minus 150° equals 30°.